 Margo Channing is a legend, a true star of the theatre.
 The spotlight is hers, always has been.
 But now there’s Eve, her biggest fan, young and beautiful, the girl next door.
 Eve Harrington arrives at the stage door, just after seeing Margo take her bow for the eighth time this week.
 Having been invited into the dressing room, her endearing nature lands her a job as Margo’s assistant, but alarm bells rings as the reasons behind her obsessions become clear.
 As Eve imposes herself on Margo’s life, the latter is haunted by the pressures of her age as she is usurped by the younger actress.
 Eve’s pulled the right strings to get where she wants to be and is transformed from fantasising while wearing Margo’s outfits backstage to living them out in reality as her understudy.
 But this story reminds us, whenever you think you’re at the top, there will always be someone over you, pulling your strings.

-This is an unsettling play about jealousy and ambition which asks why our fascination with celebrity, youth and identity never seems to get old.
+All About Eve is an unsettling play about jealousy and ambition which asks why our fascination with celebrity, youth and identity never seems to get old.
 Van Hove uses his trademark high-tech wizardry like an access-all-areas pass to tell the story.
 Roving camera operators film the characters private moments and when we see their faces in intense close-up projected on a large video screen above the set, we can observe their desires growing darker.
 This multi-media staging, however, reduces the power and intimacy of the drama.
-Furthermore, while the script's best lines are preserved, this re-interpretation misses a lot of the humour, charm and bite of the original.
+Furthermore, while the script’s best lines are preserved, this re-interpretation misses a lot of the humour, charm and bite of the original.

 But a few moments catch light, notably the brilliant scene where we see Margo and Eve staring into their dressing-room mirrors, while we see their faces ageing rapidly on the big screen above them.
 It is not a subtle commentary on the ageing process and the fate of actresses, but it is a surprising and ingenious one.